abdulbasitosman/alx-system_engineering-devops/0x00-shell_basics/README.md

 Create a script that creates a directory named my_first_directory in the /tmp/ directory.
 Written a script that changes the working directory to the previous one.
 File type
+a symbolic link to /bin/ls, named __ls__.
+The symbolic link should be created in the current working directory.